6.6 Inner Classes

 private static String url = "jdbc:mysql://localhost";

-// Static nested class: commonly used in Builder pattern
+// Static nested class: commonly used in the Builder pattern

 static class Builder {